ksator/junos-automation-with-ansible/README.md

 #####Playbooks:
 All playbooks are named **pb.*.yml**
 You will find them in different directories.

+#####Directories:
+Playbooks are in different directories.
 Each directory has a readme file as well.
+Please read the instructions in the readme file of each directory before executing the playbooks.

 #####Installation instructions: